-- 6.1.
-The Trust may need to cancel scheduled programmes of study if it is considered reasonable and necessary.
-Circumstances in which we may cancel a programme of study would include: - 6.1.1.
-Insufficient number of students to run the course
+6.1.
+The Trust may need to cancel scheduled programmes of study if it is considered reasonable and necessary, in accordance with our Student Protection Plan which can be found at_https://tavistockandportman.ac.uk/about-us/policies-and-procedures/student-protection-plan/

-6.1.2.
-Unforeseen unavailability of key teaching staff
+Circumstances in which we may cancel a programme of study would include:

-- 6.2.
+- 6.1.1.
+Insufficient number of students to run the course - 6.1.2.
+Unforeseen unavailability of key teaching staff. - 6.2.
 Decisions to cancel a course will be taken before the start of the academic year and students will be notified in advance. - 6.3.
 Where the Trust is required to cancel a scheduled programme of study or learning activity, it will use its best endeavours to offer alternative provision. - 6.4.
 If a student does not wish to accept this alternative provision or no suitable alternative can be provided the Trust will refund any course fees paid. - 6.5.
 The Trust will use all reasonable endeavours to deliver the course in accordance with the description applied to it in the prospectus for the academic year in which you begin the course.
 However, the Trust will be entitled to make reasonable changes to the course where that will enable the Trust to deliver a better quality of educational experience to students enrolled on the course, or where changes are required by the accrediting professional body.
 Such changes may be to: - 6.5.1. the content and syllabus of programmes; - 6.5.2. the timetable, location and number of classes; - 6.5.3. the timing, content or method of delivery of programmes of study; and - 6.5.4. the examination and assessment process. - 6.6.
 In making any changes, the Trust will aim to keep the changes to the minimum necessary to achieve the required quality of experience, and will notify and consult with affected students in advance about any changes that are required.
 If the Trust changes your course and you are not satisfied with the changes, you will be offered the opportunity to withdraw from the course, move to another course or, if required, reasonable support to transfer to another provider, and will be refunded any unused course fees.